michaljirman/terraform-provider-azuread/docs/index.md

 * `environment` - (Optional) The Cloud Environment which be used.
 Possible values are `public`, `usgovernment`, `german` and `china`.
 Defaults to `public`.
 This can also be sourced from the `ARM_ENVIRONMENT` environment variable.

 * `tenant_id` - (Optional) The Tenant ID which should be used.
 This can also be sourced from the `ARM_TENANT_ID` Environment Variable.

+* `use_microsoft_graph` - (Optional) Configure the provider to use MS Graph API instead of the legacy Azure Active Directory Graph API, where supported.
+This can also be sourced from the `AAD_USE_MICROSOFT_GRAPH` Environment Variable.

 ---